jrmuizel/raqote/DESIGN.md

 The compositor is designed around shading a scanline at a time.
 Gradients are sampled from a lookup table and bilinear filtering is a lower precision approximation that's cheaper to compute on the cpu.

+Global alpha is implemented by having shaders handle it manually.